micromaomao/blog/content/maochat/en.md

 ### Combating hallucinations

-GPT models, as well as other LLMs, are infamous for hallunicating no matter how nicely we ask it not to, and this project has to deal with hallunications as well.
+GPT models, as well as other LLMs, are infamous for hallucinating no matter how nicely we ask it not to, and this project has to deal with hallucinations as well.

 An obvious way for hallucinations to manifest is simply when the user asks about topics that the samples have not already covered.
 For example, if I've never thought to add information about TV shows I like because I don't actually watch any, the AI might simply make up an answer when asked about TV shows I watch: